- Architecture: Symbols of a Changing Democracy

 - Glossary of Terms: A Capital Vocabulary

 The California State Capitol Museum’s virtual tours provide you with a unique opportunity to visit California's Capitol from any location in the world.
-View the Capitol’s blended architectural styles from neo-classical, Renaissance Revival, to California’s own architectural elements.
+View the Capitol’s blended architectural styles from neo-classical and Renaissance Revival to California’s own architectural elements.
 Via the virtual tour, roam the Capitol’s halls, taking in the original works of art, furnishings, historic artifacts, and restored governmental rooms and offices that offer a window into the past, as well as detailed cutaways of the building and unique design features.
 A glossary of terms is also available to provide a better understanding of the Capitol’s architecture.

 A virtual tour of the 40-acre Capitol Park focuses on monuments, memorials, points of interest, historic personages and events, trees and plantings from around the world, and a World Peace Rose Garden.